Snow Removal

 Road Priorities

-Please take note that during severe storms the Public Works department may only get to the priority streets as those roads must remain as clear as possible.
-Second and third priority will get cleared, however it may take a couple days after a large storm to get to them.
+Please take note that during severe storms the Public Works department may only get to the 1st priority streets as those roads must remain as clear as possible.
+Second and third priority roads will get cleared, however it may take a couple days after a large storm to get to them.
 It is also not the position of the City of Saratoga Springs to maintain a bare pavement policy on every street after a snowstorm given the many other duties of the Public Works Department.

 For questions or concerns regarding the snow plow policy please contact the Public Works Department.